mlipford/hello-world/README.md

-# hello-world
+# Welcome to my Page!

-Hello,
+My name is Mason Lipford, I am a rising Senior at Mount Saint Mary's University.

-My name is Mason, I am a rising Senior at Mount Saint Mary's University.
-I am currently an intern at Oasys.
+This is my GitHub that contains all of my valuable code that I have built throughout my time in school during my internship.